rabbitmq/rabbitmq-website/site/monitoring.md

 Includes all checks in stage 3 plus checks that there are no failed [virtual hosts](/vhosts.html).

 RabbitMQ CLI tools currently do not provide a dedicated command for this check, but here is an example that could be used in the meantime:

 <pre class="lang-bash">
-rabbitmqctl eval 'true = lists:foldl(fun(VHost, Acc) -> Acc andalso rabbit_vhost:is_running_on_all_nodes(VHost) end, true, rabbit_vhost:list()).'
+rabbitmqctl eval 'true = lists:foldl(fun(VHost, Acc) -&gt; Acc andalso rabbit_vhost:is_running_on_all_nodes(VHost) end, true, rabbit_vhost:list()).'
 # =&gt; true
 </pre>